loopstudio/loop-studio-guides/javascript/README.md

     });
     ```

   - Place 1 space before the opening parenthesis in control statements (`if`, `while` etc.).
-Place no space between the argument list and the function name in function calls and declarations.
+Place no space between the argument list and the function name in function calls and declarations. eslint: [`keyword-spacing`](https://eslint.org/docs/rules/keyword-spacing.html)

     ```javascript
     // bad